Properties of stepwise parameter estimation in high-dimensional vine copulas

+The vine tree structure ensures that all parameters involved in the recursive computation of the conditional distribution functions belong to previous trees and therefore to a subvector of $ \btheta_{E_{<t}}$.

 Given an \textit{iid} sample $\bU_1, \ldots, \bU_n$ from this model, $\btheta$ can in principle be estimated by maximizing the log-likelihood.
-However, due to the recursive structure of the conditional copula distributions $C_{a_e | D_e}$, the MLE $\hbtheta^{\text{ML}}$ is computationally infeasible in high-dimensional vine copulas \citep{Haff13}.
+However, due to the recursive structure of the conditional copula distributions $C_{a_e | D_e}$, the MLE $\hbtheta^{\text{ML}}$ is computationally infeasible in high dimensions \citep{Haff13}.
 The solution is a sequential approach, the stepwise MLE \citep{Aas2009, Haff13}: The parameters of each bivariate copula are estimated separately, starting with the first tree $T_1$ and proceeding to tree $T_{d-1}$: